 The Bogoslof volcano, located 850 miles south west of Anchorage, Alaska, erupted yesterday, disrupting air travel between North America and Asia as a large ash cloud was ejected into the atmosphere during the event.
-During a 55 minute eruptive period, ash rose 35,000 feet, which is the same altitude many jets travel at on their journey from North America to/from Asia.
-Situated on the Aleutian Islands, the volcano erupted at 2:16pm local time Sunday, prompting the Alaska Volcano Observatory (AVO) to issue a red aviation code, which is the highest warning level.
-The AVO has since lowered the alert level there to orange with the eruption stopped for now.
+During an another eruptive event, comparable to others like it over the last year, ash rose 30,000 feet, which is the same altitude many jets travel at on their journey from North America to/from Asia.
+Situated on the Aleutian Islands, the volcano prompted the Alaska Volcano Observatory (AVO) to issue a red aviation code, which is the highest warning level. .

-However, the AVO warns more activity may occur and without much warning.
-In a statement, the AVO states, “Bogoslof volcano remains at a heightened state of unrest and in an unpredictable condition.
-Additional explosions producing high-altitude volcanic clouds could occur at any time.”
-They also warned that low-level explosions occurring below their detection threshold may be ongoing and that approaching the island is unwise.
+The AVO warns more activity may occur and without much warning.
+In a statement, the AVO states that the volcano “remains at a heightened state of unrest and in an unpredictable condition, and additional explosions producing high-altitude volcanic clouds could occur at any time.”

 Bogoslof has been very active lately.
 Since the winter, Bogoslof island has tripled its size.
 The last eruption occurred on May 17, sending ash clouds 34,000 feet high; Sunday’s eruption marks the most significant to date.
 Starting in December, the volcano erupted almost daily.
 As of March 11, 2017, Bogoslof Island had grown to 242 acres in size and is expected to continue to grow as volcanic activity continues.